Skip to main content

 Open

-While Education agreed with the spirit of this recommendation, it disagreed with the recommendation itself due to concerns that an increased emphasis on the availability of the dependent care allowance could lead to additional borrowing that might not be appropriate for all students based on their financial circumstances.
-As of October 2021, Education has added a note to the 2019-2020 and subsequent FSA Handbooks that, when counseling students, schools should make clear the availability of the allowance and how to request it.
+While Education agreed with the spirit of this recommendation, it continues to disagree with the recommendation itself due to concerns that an increased emphasis on the availability of the dependent care allowance could lead to additional borrowing that might not be appropriate for all students based on their financial circumstances.
+As of October 2021, Education added a note to the 2019-2020 and subsequent FSA Handbooks that, when counseling students, schools should make clear the availability of the allowance and how to request it.
 Adding this language to the handbook is certainly helpful, but does not fully address this recommendation.
 Encouraging schools to provide this information to students who proactively contact a school's financial aid office to discuss their finances will likely make this information available to a relatively small number of students; however, it does nothing to make this information more broadly available to all students who may benefit from it.
 We are not recommending that schools should encourage all student parents to borrow more to pay for child care.
 Instead, we recommend that Education encourage schools to make students aware of this potential option-which federal law makes available to students-via school websites to allow them to make informed financial decisions based on their personal circumstances.
 We will close this recommendation when Education takes additional actions to encourage schools to make this information more broadly available to students on their websites.
-The agency did not provide an update in 2022.
+As of September 2024, Education reported that it has not yet developed an action plan to address this recommendation.

 Full Report